Steve McIntyre

 Stephen McIntyre (born c.
 1947) is a Canadian mining exploration company director, a former minerals prospector and semi-retired mining consultant whose work has included statistical analysis.
-He is best known as the founder and editor of Climate Audit, a blog devoted to the analysis and discussion of climate data.
-He is most prominent as a critic of the temperature record of the past 1000 years and the data quality of NASA's Goddard Institute for Space Studies.
-He is known in particular for his statistical critique, with economist Ross McKitrick, of the hockey stick graph which shows that the increase in late 20th century global temperatures is unprecedented in the past 1,000 years.
+He is the founder and editor of Climate Audit, a blog which analyses and discusses climate data.
+He is a critic of the temperature record of the past 1000 years and the data quality of NASA's Goddard Institute for Space Studies.
+He has made statistical critiques, with economist Ross McKitrick, of the hockey stick graph which shows that the increase in late 20th century global temperatures is unprecedented in the past 1,000 years.

 Early life and education

 McIntyre, a native of Ontario, attended the University of Toronto Schools, a college-preparatory school in Toronto, finishing first in the national high school mathematics competition of 1965.
 He went on to study mathematics at the University of Toronto and graduated with a Bachelor of Science degree in 1969.
 McIntyre then obtained a Commonwealth Scholarship to read philosophy, politics and economics (PPE) at Corpus Christi College, Oxford, graduating in 1971.
 Although he was offered a graduate scholarship, McIntyre decided not to pursue studies in mathematical economics at the Massachusetts Institute of Technology.